Weaving relationships.

 This space is for those who want to take meaningful action aligned with their values, who aren’t afraid to have courageous conversations, and want to engage regularly with a group of peers with shared values to find inspiration and accountability.

-If you are a fan of the work of Joanna Macy, Donella Meadows, Jason Hickel, John Fullerton, Robin Wall Kimmerer, Ayana Elizabeth Johnson, Nate Hagans, or Jem Bendell, and want to explore how to bring their ideas into your daily practice — this community is for you. -
+If you are a fan of the work of Joanna Macy, Donella Meadows, Jason Hickel, John Fullerton, Nora Bateson, Robin Wall Kimmerer, Ayana Elizabeth Johnson, Nate Hagans, or Jem Bendell, and want to explore how to bring their ideas into your daily practice — this community is for you. -

 Our community meets monthly on Zoom for an hour.
 Each month we identify a topic or theme for our discussion, which may be accompanied by an article, video, podcast, or some other reference that can provide helpful context for participants - though you will still be able to participate in the discussion if you haven’t reviewed the material.